Daphne Caruana Galizia

 Freelance:

-In 2019, a suspected facilitator of the killing received a presidential pardon in exchange for naming those responsible for ordering the murder.
+In 2019, a suspected facilitator of the killing received a presidential pardon in exchange for naming those responsible for the murder.
 In 2021, one man pleaded guilty to taking part in the killing and was sentenced to 15 years in prison.
 In October 2022, two men were sentenced to 40 years each for executing the murder.
-As of October 2022, no trial date has been set for the alleged mastermind and two alleged intermediaries.
+As of November 2023, no trial date had been set for the alleged mastermind and two alleged intermediaries.

 Her blog, Running Commentary, which included investigative reports and commentary on local politicians, was one of the most widely read websites in Malta.
-Then Prime Minister Joseph Muscat condemned the attack, which he described as an “attack on press freedom.”
+The then-Prime Minister Joseph Muscat condemned Caruana Galizia’s murder as a “barbaric attack on a person and on the freedom of expression in our country.”

-Caruana Galizia extensively reported on alleged corruption linked to the country’s elite, both in government and the opposition, and her critical coverage led to several legal battles.
+Caruana Galizia reported extensively on alleged corruption linked to Malta’s elite, both in government and the opposition.
 Her reporting on Muscat’s alleged connection to the Panama Papers corruption scandal forced the prime minister to call early elections in June 2017.
-Caruana Galizia’s last blog post, which was critical of the country’s opposition party, was posted just a few minutes before she left her house and was killed, news reports said.
+Caruana Galizia’s last blog, which was critical of the political opposition, was posted a few minutes before she was killed, according to Malta Today.

-In July 2021, that public inquiry concluded that the journalist’s death could have been avoided if Maltese authorities took steps to fight the official corruption Caruana Galizia reported on, instead of creating an atmosphere of impunity ahead of the assassination.
+In 2021, that public inquiry concluded that the journalist’s death could have been avoided if Maltese authorities took steps to fight the official corruption that Caruana Galizia reported on, instead of creating an “atmosphere of impunity.”

 On December 5, 2017, police arrested three men—Vince Muscat (not related to the prime minister) and two brothers, George and Alfred Degiorgio—for alleged murder, criminal use of explosives, involvement in organized crime, and criminal conspiracy.
 In July 2019, they were formally charged.

 On November 14, 2019, authorities arrested Melvin Theuma, a taxi driver whom police described as a suspected middleman.
-Theuma offered to name those responsible for ordering the murder of Caruana Galizia in exchange for a pardon, which was granted.
+Theuma offered to name those responsible for ordering the murder in exchange for a pardon, which was granted.

-On November 20, authorities detained the alleged mastermind of the attack, Yorgen Fenech, a businessman with close ties to senior government officials, as he was trying to leave Malta by boat.
-On November 30, police charged Fenech with complicity in the murder and other charges related to the case, including membership in a criminal gang and conspiracy to cause an explosion.
-Fenech pleaded not guilty and made no bail application when he appeared in court on November 30.
+On November 20, authorities detained the alleged mastermind, Yorgen Fenech, a businessman with close ties to senior government officials, as he was trying to leave Malta by boat.
+On November 30, police charged Fenech with complicity in the murder, membership of a criminal gang, and conspiracy to cause an explosion.
+Fenech pleaded not guilty.

-On August 18, 2021, prosecutors indicted Fenech on charges of complicity in murder and criminal association, saying he must stand trial within 30 months; following the court’s rejection of his bail request in April 2022, he remained in pretrial detention with no trial date set as of October 2022.
+On August 18, 2021, prosecutors indicted Fenech on charges of complicity in murder and criminal association, and said he must stand trial within 30 months; following the court’s rejection of his bail request in 2022, he remained in detention with no trial date set as of November 2023.

-Several months before her death, Caruana Galizia reported on a company in Dubai that she alleged was connected to Maltese politicians; a Reuters investigation later found that Fenech owned that company, and noted that he declined to comment on that allegation.
+Several months before her death, Caruana Galizia reported on a company in Dubai that she alleged was connected to Maltese politicians; a Reuters investigation in 2018 found that Fenech owned that company, but he declined to comment on their findings.

-In November 2019, investigations by journalists and the authorities uncovered links between Fenech and Prime Minister Muscat’s former chief of staff, and an ensuing political crisis prompted Muscat to announce on December 1, 2019, that he would step down as prime minister.
+In 2019, investigations by journalists and authorities uncovered links between Fenech and Prime Minister Muscat’s former chief of staff, prompting Muscat to step down.

 On February 23, 2021, Vince Muscat pleaded guilty at a pretrial hearing and was sentenced to 15 years in prison.

-On October 14, 2022, a court in Valletta, Malta’s capital, sentenced Alfred and George Degiorgio to 20 years each for the assassination and fined them 50,000 euros (USD$49,000) after they both pleaded guilty, according to media reports.
+On October 14, 2022, a court sentenced Alfred and George Degiorgio to 20 years each and fined them 50,000 euros (USD$49,000) after they both pleaded guilty, according to media reports.
+On November 22, 2023, the Court of Criminal Appeal upheld the original verdict, according to media reports.